emidev98/docker-tutorial/README.md

 docker network inspect [networkName]
 ```

-The practical exercise here is to run a container exposing a inner port (Docker container port) to the virtual network and by the end of the command we set the imageName that we want to run on the container with the previous seted name.
+The practical exercise here is to run a container exposing an inner port (container port) to the virtual network and by the end of the command we set the imageName that we want to run inside the container with the previous configured name.

 ```Bash
 docker run -d --name [containerName] -p [exposedPort]:[innerPort] [imageName]